 While working with horses under the guidance and supervision of an equine therapist, equine therapy patients have a unique and effective opportunity to get direct feedback on their pattern of problematic behaviors, self-defeating negative thoughts and actions.
 These insights and skills then translate to everyday life and people feel happier, more connected and successful.

-Who Would Benefit from Equine Therapy from McCaskill Family Services in Brighton?
+Who Would Benefit from Equine Therapy from McCaskill Family Services?

 Children of all ages, Teenagers and Adults with: